ruggeri/tech-notes/math/eigenvector-decomposition.md

 Consider $B = Q^T A Q$, where $A$ is a symmetric matrix, and $Q$ is a rotation matrix.
 Then of course $B^T = Q^T A^T (Q^T)^T = Q^T A Q = B$.

-Then the preceeding statement about 2x2 matrices is a special case.
+Then the preceding statement about 2x2 matrices is a special case.
 For if we have identified one eigenvector, write it as the first row of $Q$, and chose any second row that is orthogonal.
 Then clearly the first column of the rotated matrix $A'$ is $(\lambda_1, 0)$.
 But since $A'$ must still be symmetric, it follows that it is diagonal.
 And thus we have that the second column is $(0, \lambda_2)$ and we have our second eigenvector in the second row of $Q$.

 **Inductive Step**